-1.3 PROLONGED SHUTDOWN
+1.3 Prolonged Shutdown

-If there is an emergency, turn off the electrical power supply to the boiler and close the manual gas valve located upstream from the unit.
+In an emergency, turn off electrical power to the boiler and close the manual gas valve located upstream from the unit.
 The installer must identify the emergency shut-off device.

 If the unit is being shut down for an extended period, such as a year or more, complete the instructions in Section 8.10: Shutting Boiler Down for Extended Period.